-In a residency taking place September 22 – October 2009, the German-born, Rotterdam-based performance and video artist Katharina D. Martin takes advantage of the Watermill Center’s unique locale, in addition to its resources for interdisciplinary work.
+In a residency at the Watermill Center (founded by Robert Wilson) taking place September 22 – October 2009, the German-born, Rotterdam-based performance and video artist Katharina D. Martin takes advantage of the Watermill Center’s unique locale, in addition to its resources for interdisciplinary work.
 Entitled Forest Time, her project will entail her living, glamorously dressed throughout, in the woods surrounding the facility—and filming herself over the course of several days.
 She will be fully attired like a Marilyn Monroe-esque female icon, with a fresh manicure, makeup, evening wear, and high heels.
 She will carry out traditionally feminine activities, in addition to acts of survival and play, while living outdoors at Watermill.
 As she inhabits this striking incongruity—dressed up in artifice in a natural environment—Martin will reveal the absurdity of classic signifiers of glamorous femininity.
 This event is an opportunity to see Martin’s work-in-progress, captured via video, to the general public.